pingcap/docs-dm/en/alert-rules.md

 >
 > There are alert rules provided with DM-worker only.
 But it does not include DM-master currently.

-The DM alert rules and their handle methods can be referred to [handle alerts](handle-alerts.md).
+For more information about DM alert rules and the solutions, refer to [handle alerts](handle-alerts.md).

 The DM alert information and monitor metrics based on Prometheus.
 The relationship between alert rules and monitor metrics can be referred to [DM monitor metrics](monitor-a-dm-cluster.md).